chameco/Solid/README.md

 If not defined, `PREFIX_DIR` and `INSTALL_DIR` will default to `/usr/local` and `PREFIX_DIR/bin`, respectively.

-After you've fiddled with your setup, you can just do this:
+After you've fiddled with your setup, you can just run:

     git clone http://github.com/chameco/Solid
     cd Solid
     make && sudo make INSTALL_DIR=/foo/bar install

-To uninstall, just run this from the source directory:

-    sudo make uninstall

-Making sure that if you changed `INSTALL_DIR`, you'll need to specify that again, for now.
+To uninstall, just run `sudo make uninstall` from the source directory.
+If you changed `INSTALL_DIR`, you'll need to specify that again now.

 Usage
 ------
+To start a REPL just run `solid`.
 Running a file is simple: `solid test.sol`.
-To start a REPL (which is currently really bad, and doesn't have line continuation stuff), just run `solid`.

 Syntax
 ------